safakamran002/Master-Thesis-Aalto/README.md

 This folder contains the **results generated from machine learning models** used in the master's thesis titled:

 **“Predicting CO₂ Emissions of Private Transport in Helsinki Region Using Transfer Learning”**
-_Aalto University – Department of Built Environment_
+_Aalto University – Department of Geoinformatics_
 Author: Safa Kamran

 ## Contents